ucsd-cse11-w22/ucsd-cse11-w22.github.io/syllabus.md

 You should be familiar with [the UCSD guidelines](http://senate.ucsd.edu/Operating-Procedures/Senate-Manual/Appendices/2) on academic integrity as well.

-### Late Work

-In general, late work is not accepted.
-However, most of the categories of submission for the course allow some missed submissions without having a large impact on your grade, and you only have to submit a subset of them for full credit.

 ### Regrades

 Mistakes sometimes occur in grading.
 Once grades are posted for an assignment, we will allow a short period for you to request a fix (announced along with grade release).
 If you don't make a request in the given period, the grade you were initially given is final.

 ### Diversity and Inclusion